-Throughout 2018, the board of directors of the ICAV managed risk according to its framework.
+Throughout 2019, the board of directors of the ICAV managed risk according to its framework.
 The ICAV was launched in July 2017 with a modest risk exposure.
 Managing the risk through a period of some range bound prices caused losses and recovery.
 Furthermore, the risk was increased later in the year as positive returns grew.

-A summary of the VaR position of the Fund's portfolio as of December 31, 2018 and 2017 and during the year/period is as follows:
+A summary of the VaR position of the Fund's portfolio as of December 31, 2019 and 2018 and during the year is as follows:

+December 31, 2 2019 Average Maximum Minimum

+Total/Overall 0.54 % 0.50 % 1.33 % 0.07 %

-December 31, 2018 Average Maximum Minimum
+December 31, 2 2018 Average Maximum Minimum

 Total/Overall 0.09 % 1.67 % 3.70 % 0.08 %

-December 31, 2017 Average Maximum Minimum

-Total/Overall 2.39 % 1.16 % 2.61 % 0.42 %

-The Fund has invested in two fund-linked notes issued by Société Générale.
+The Fund has invested in two fund-linked notes issued by Société Générale S.A.
 The return on these notes is linked to an underlying portfolio of investments.
-The underlying portfolio is owned by Société Générale and managed by MLC Managed Funds Cayman SPC, a company unrelated to the ICAV.
-The Investment Manager has a contract with MLC Managed Funds Cayman SPC whereby the Investment Manager directs the trading activity in the underlying portfolio, thus driving the return of the Société Générale notes.
+The underlying portfolio is owned by Société Générale S.A. and managed by MLC Managed Funds Cayman SPC, a company unrelated to the ICAV.
+The Investment Manager has a contract with MLC Managed Funds Cayman SPC whereby the Investment Manager directs the trading activity in the underlying portfolio, thus driving the return of the Société Générale S.A. notes.